 There is clearly an issue with steroid use in Crossfit.
 However, there is clearly an issue with steroid use in bodybuilding, fitness modelling, and in sports.

 The Crossfit games will attract the kind of people most likely to take steroids, competitive people who have a win at all costs mentality.
 Some Crossfit athletes will be taking steroids and it is naive to think otherwise.

 That does not mean that everyone in Crossfit is taking steroids.
 Nor does it necessarily mean that the biggest names in Crossfit are taking steroids.

 Could you win the Crossfit games without steroids?
 It’s impossible to say.
 Either all the winners are on steroids, none of the winners are on steroids, or some are and some aren’t on steroids.

-Perhaps the Crossfit games is demonstrating the upper limits of human potential without performance enhancing drugs.
+Perhaps the Crossfit games are demonstrating the upper limits of human potential without performance-enhancing drugs.
 Or perhaps the Crossfit games contains competitors who are taking drugs and know how to get through a drugs test without getting caught.

 How to Gain Muscle and Strength without Steroids?